Learning with Shared Representations: Statistical Rates and Efficient Algorithms: Introduction

 \section{Introduction}

-Modern machine learning and data science often deal with heterogeneous datasets sampled from multiple related sources, such as those from different devices, organizations, or tasks.
-This has inspired significant research into learning shared feature representations that span these related sources.
-The objective is to capture the underlying common structure, enabling individual models to be learned with substantially fewer samples than if each model were developed independently from scratch.
-This methodology has diverse applications, including multi-task and transfer learning \citep{caruana1997multitask,duan2023adaptive}, private fine-tuning with public knowledge \citep{thaker2023leveraging}, and personalized federated learning \citep{fallah2020personalized,collins2021exploiting,even2022sample}.
+Modern machine learning and data science often involve heterogeneous datasets collected from multiple related sources, such as different devices, organizations, or tasks.
+This has motivated extensive research on learning shared feature representations that capture the underlying common structure across these sources.
+By leveraging such shared representations, individual models can be trained with far fewer samples than if each were learned independently from scratch.
+This framework has many applications, including multi-task and transfer learning \citep{caruana1997multitask,duan2023adaptive}, private fine-tuning with public knowledge \citep{thaker2023leveraging}, and personalized federated learning \citep{fallah2020personalized,collins2021exploiting,even2022sample}.

-An important application of this paradigm is multi-task learning \citep{caruana1997multitask}, which involves pretraining shared feature representations, like the shared layers of a neural network, across multiple related tasks.
-These shared representations can then be fine-tuned for specific current or future tasks using simple linear predictors.
-Related approaches---such as transfer learning, learning-to-learn, meta-learning, and private fine-tuning \citep{pan2009survey,bengio2013representation,finn2017model,thaker2023leveraging}---similarly aim to pretrain an initial shared model across tasks to improve overall performance.
-These techniques have been widely applied in domains such as image classification \citep{sun2019meta,kim2022transfer}, large language models \citep{houlsby2019parameter}, healthcare, and revenue management \citep{bastani2021predicting,bastani2022meta,lei2024pooling,xu2025multitask}.

-Personalized federated learning (FL) \citep{fallah2020personalized,collins2021exploiting} is another prominent example of learning shared representations.
-In traditional FL, clients with locally sampled datasets learn a global model together while keeping data localized \citep{kairouz2021advances}, thereby avoiding massive data transfer and reducing privacy risks.
-However, the global model from FL often performs poorly on individual clients' data due to statistical heterogeneity across clients.
-Personalized FL addresses this limitation by learning an initial shared model that can be easily adapted to both existing and new clients' local datasets.
-This approach retains the efficiency and privacy benefits of FL while effectively handling statistical heterogeneity.
-For instance, in healthcare, personalized FL allows hospitals to improve disease detection or treatment effect predictions by leveraging medical data distributed across multiple institutions, while preserving patient privacy \citep{antunes2022federated,li2023targeting}.
-Similarly, industries such as retail, finance, and insurance can enhance their strategies using consumer data---including demographics, shopping history, and financial records---collected by various organizations \citep{kairouz2021advances,bi2024understanding}.